alberthaff/ngx-papaparse/README.md

 ## Installation
 You can install the library with [npm](https://npmjs.com).

-### Angular 6+
+### Angular 8+

     npm install ngx-papaparse@4 --save

 [Documentation](https://alberthaff.dk/projects/ngx-papaparse/docs/v4)

-### Older version of Angular
+### Older versions of Angular

-For older versions of Angular, please use [ngx-papaparse 2.x](https://alberthaff.dk/projects/ngx-papaparse/docs/v2) for Angular 5 or [ngx-papaparse 1.x](https://alberthaff.dk/projects/ngx-papaparse/docs/v1) for Angular 2/4.
+For older versions of Angular, please see the docs for the correct version.

 ## Getting started